 6) It was an honor to be part of a musical reunion at 54 Below in Manhattan with the original cast members of PIPPIN on February 6 and 7, 2023.
 Our four performances sold out months in advance, and our livestream had more attendees — from all around the world — than any previous performance at 54 Below.
 If you are curious, you can click here for a review in Broadway World by Bobby Patrick, and you can also watch a minute-long video of the final song from the live-streamed performance by clicking here.
 I am also honored to have had some of my memories included in this recent article about the 50th anniversary of PIPPIN opening on Broadway.

-3) And you can click here to listen to a version of "Magic To Do" from PIPPIN that I recorded with Doug Hammer and Mike Callahan.
+7) You can also click here to listen to a version of "Magic To Do" from PIPPIN that I recorded with Doug Hammer and Mike Callahan a few years back.

-6) You can click here to listen to a song I wrote inspired by our tragic human denial about climate catastrophe called "We're Running A Big Experiment."
+9) Our planet's climate equilibrium continues to swing more and more wildly out of balance.
+You can click here to listen to a song I wrote inspired by our ongoing human denial about climate catastrophe called “We're Running A Big Experiment.”